- Create an experiment to upload the data

 The Cytobank platform scans your uploaded files to ensure transfer fidelity and also determines whether they conform to specifications using our File QC system.

-After the files are done uploading, you will be navigated to the Set up new experiment page where you will be asked to adjust the scales, compensate the files, annotate Sample tags and review panel assignments.
+After the files are done uploading, you will be navigated to the Set up new experiment page where you will be asked to adjust the scales, compensate the files, perform data QC, annotate Sample tags and review.
+It will walk through the steps to set up your data for further analysis and reporting.

 Walk through steps one to four to QC your data:

-1. Adjust your scales?
 Clicking this button points to the Scales window.
-Click on Learn more if you need more information about the scales in the Cytobank platform.
+Click on the tab to open up the scales window to adjust the scaling.
+Click on Learn more if you need more information about the scales on the Cytobank platform.
 Once you have adjusted the scales, close the window by clicking on the Close button or anywhere outside of the Scales window.

-2. Set the experiment compensation?
 The second step directs you to the Compensation Editor.
-Scaling and compensation impact the results of machine learning algorithm analyses in addition to basic analyses.
+Scaling and compensation impact the results of machine learning algorithm analyses and other analyses.
 Read this article for further information on how to properly scale and compensate data on the Cytobank platform.

-3. Annotate your files with sample tags?
 The next step points you to the Sample tags menu.
-If you click on it a drop-down menu will appear.
+If you click on it, a drop-down menu will appear.
 To annotate your files select Add experiment dimensions.
-You can tag the files with Clusters, Conditions, Doses, Individuals, Timepoints, or a custom dimension.
+You can tag the files with Conditions, Doses, Individuals, Reagents, Timepoints, or a custom dimension.

-Once you are done setting up the new experiment, click on the step number 5 to start exploring your data, running advance analyses or creating reports.
+Once you are done setting up the new experiment, click on the text: Done with setup and ready to start exploring your experiment data?to reveal the Analysis and Reporting menu options.
+You can start to run advanced analyses or create reports.

 If you've already uploaded files to an experiment and want to upload more, you can do that by opening the Actions menu in the Experiment navigation bar, choosing Upload, and then Upload more files.
-While the set up wizard won’t reappear if you had already completed setup of the experiment, you can annotate the new files or adjust scaling and compensation as needed using the Experiment navigation bar menus.
+While the Set up new experiment landing page won’t reappear if you had already completed setup of the experiment, you could annotate the new files or adjust scaling and compensation as needed using the Experiment navigation bar menus.

 Have more questions?
 Submit a request